-I learned to write much better and more structured code.
-Surrounded myself with good mentors that helped me learn more in a shorter timespan.
-At the same time, I was given space to grow.
-I worked on projects with no hard dead line.
+I learned to write better structured code.
+I was surrounded with good mentors that helped me learn more and received real world experience.
+I worked on projects with hard deadlines.
 I had the opportunity to write enterprise level tools from scratch.
-Designed the database schema.
-Wrote the web server rules.
-Wrote a caching strategy.
-Built fancy reports both on the back end and front end.
+Designed the database schema, wrote the web server rules, wrote a caching strategy.
+I built fancy reports both on the back end and front end.
 I was the go to guy, for any obscure bug encountered, whether it be on the client-side or server side.
-It was exciting, even though everyone complained about the low pay, what I learned at this company is simply priceless.
+It was exciting.
+Even though everyone complained about how low the pay was, I was getting priceless experience.

 Then came a Monday morning when I got a call from an old classmate.
 She was still in college and she was an assistant to the old professor.
 They needed my help regarding our old group project.
 A couple days later, I received an email from the professor asking me if I could come to one of her class with my final project if possible.
 I responded with enthusiasms.

-When I said server, she freaked out.
-She said, students are not allowed to use a server.
-So you guys cheated.
+I answered yes of course and she freaked out.
+Then she added: "Students are not allowed to use a server.
+You guys CHEATED!"

 After all the accusations and threats of taking back our grades, she cooled down and said she will let it pass this time.
 Her reason was, I helped a lot of students pass her class.
-So I showed the students the different parts of the projects, how it works and left.
+So I spent the rest of the class presenting the project and gave advice to work in the field.

 Unfortunately Programming is not really taught in school.
 If it is, it is viewed as a science.
 It is not.
 Programming and computer science are two different things.
 Most students graduating with a Comp Sci do not necessarily know how to program.
 I would know, I interviewed and worked with a few of them.
 Programming is an art.
 It is the art of solving a problem with code.
 Programming is not just the code part, like any language it is a also a culture.